22 Jun Is Hospice the Right Choice

 - Is the caregiver emotionally prepared for the task at hand?

-Comprehensive Home Health & Hospice provides a range of emotional support services for patients as well as care givers, including social workers, Chaplins and counselors.
-We recognize when a patient enters hospice care, there’s a wide ranging impact on the care giver, family and friends.
+Comprehensive Home Health & Hospice provides a range of emotional support services for patients as well as caregivers, provided by social workers, chaplain and counselors.
+We recognize when a patient enters hospice care, there’s a wide ranging impact on the caregiver, family and friends.
 We are here to help support your emotional needs through the process.

 If you or a loved one are in need of hospice, Comprehensive Home Health & Hospice would appreciate the opportunity to discuss your specific needs in more detail.